-Living free from the grid and using sunlight to produce your own electricity at home is a wonderful opportunity to make the most of your financial and natural resources.
+Going solar and living free from the grid and using sunlight to produce your own electricity at home is a wonderful opportunity to make the most of your financial and natural resources.
 But, it’s a substantial investment.
 So, you need to be sure it really makes sense to plan for solar panel installation at your property.
-First, you’ll need to determine whether you would install solar panels on roof space or use ground mount panels.
-If you have rooftop installation in mind, you need to have an assessment of your roof as a potential location for solar panels.

 Age of the Roof